 Preparing to install the liquid cooling system

-The next step is to prepare to install your heatsink.
+The next step is to prepare to install your heatsink - this might just be the fiddliest part of the build.
 This will vary depending on what cooler you have chosen and what CPU you have installed (AMD and Intel use different brackets) but the process is relatively similar.

 For this task, it's easier to stand the case up vertically so you can access both sides.

-Follow these steps for the Corsair H100x cooler.
+Follow these steps for the Corsair iCUE H100i Elite Capellix cooler.

 The next step is to work out where to fit the heatsink's radiator.
-For this build, the cooling system uses a 240mm radiator.
-This needs to be fit on the front of the case.
+For this build, the cooling system uses a 240mm radiator, which we'll be fitting onto the top of the case, so that it pulls air in through the PC's front and expels it through the radiator on the top of the case.

 Mounting the radiator on the case